-Before being purchased by the Town Commissioners in 1850, the Royal Pavilion acted as the “pleasure palace” for King George IV, William IV, and was also visited by Queen Victoria.
+Before being purchased by the Town Commissioners in 1850, the Royal Pavilion in Brighton acted as the “pleasure palace” for King George IV and was also visited by Queen Victoria.
 It would prove difficult to find a venue in Britain more unique than the Royal Pavilion.
 Completed in 1823, the palace was inspired by Indian architecture and features striking domes, towers, and other exotic details.
-Today, not only is the beautiful structure a museum, it also hosts the enchanting Candlelight series.

 1. A palace fit for a king